Highland Park suburb profile

 Highland Park rental market trends

-The rental market in Highland Park has experienced moderate growth, with house rents increasing by 5.9% over the past year to $900 per week, while unit rents have remained stable at $520 per week.
-This stability in unit rents, combined with the rise in house rents, reflects a balanced market, making Highland Park an attractive option for both renters and investors seeking steady returns in a well-established suburb.
+The rental market in Highland Park has shown moderate growth, with house rents increasing by 5.9% over the past year to $900 per week, while unit rents have remained stable at $520 per week.
+This stability in unit rents, combined with the rise in house rents, reflects a balanced demand in the suburb, making it an attractive option for both renters and investors seeking steady returns.

 Suburbs near Highland Park